mabdullahsoyturk/HPC-Paper-Notes/Locality-Exists-In-Graph-Processing/README.md

 Memory bandwidth cannot be a bottleneck unless the first three requirements are satisfied.

-* The biggest bandwidth bottleneck is the instruction window because it cannot hold a sufﬁcient number of instructions to incorporate the needed number of rare cache-missing instructions.
+* The biggest bandwidth bottleneck is the instruction window because it cannot hold a sufﬁcient number of instructions to incorporate the needed number of cache-missing instructions.